Analysis | Trump has decided to close out the election by targeting *two* people more popular than himself

 The “them” here referred to the media, as Trump indicated by pointing at the cameras capturing the rally.
 But, really, the ones driven crazy by Trump’s insistence that the virus is simply going away are experts who understand that a virus infecting more than 80,000 people a day, near the country’s peak, is not “rounding the turn,” at least not to anything positive.

-“Because all they want to do,” Trump continued, “you turn, and then there’s covid, covid, covid, covid, covid,” referring to covid-19, the disease caused by the virus. “'We’d like to talk about covid’ and then next turn.
+“Because all they want to do,” Trump continued, “you turn, and then there’s covid, covid, covid, covid, covid,” referring to covid-19, the disease caused by the virus. “ ‘We’d like to talk about covid’ and then next turn.
 Here’s what happens: November 4th, you won’t hear too much about it.
 You won’t hear too much about it.”

 This is also a typical bit of Trump’s shtick.
 The media is only talking about the virus to hurt him, he claims, and as soon as the election is over, the press will no longer care that thousands of people are dying every week.